cbrown5/GLMs-R-workshop-IMAS-2025/readme.md

 ### Patterns

 The Patterns folder contains prompts.
 All prompts were run with VSCode and Github Copilot in an appropriate mode.
+Read these before use.
+You may need to update data references or instructions depending on your use case.

 ### Project Structure